iomesh/docs/docs/volume-operations/clone-pv.md

       volumeMode: Block
     ```

-2. Run the following command to apply the YAML config.
+2. Apply the YAML config.
 Once done, a clone of `existing-pvc` will be created.

     ```bash
     kubectl apply -f clone.yaml
     ```

-3. Run the following command to check the new PVC.
+3. Check the new PVC.

     ```
     kubectl get pvc cloned-pvc